 For example, if we have a 100W speaker, an amplifier should produce no more than 150W per channel.
 Make sure to check continuous RMS power, not any other irrelevant type.

-Having an ideal power ratio between speakers and amplifiers is, however, not always possible.
-When your amplifier is much more powerful than it should be for a particular speaker, its power should be reduced on the steering panel.
+However, having an ideal power ratio between speakers and amplifiers is not always possible.
+Therefore, when your amplifier is much more powerful than it should be for a particular speaker, you should reduce its gain on the steering panel.

 Prevent speakers from physical damage.

 The grill should always cover the cone in every car speaker.
 This is especially important for a subwoofer in the trunk.

 If you want to keep your speakers in good condition, do not place anything large or sharp next to them that could damage or reduce the cone’s free movements.

 Use the proper size enclosure.

 This also applies mainly to the subwoofers.
 Make sure the subwoofer box is not too large.
 Otherwise, too high vibrations of the cone can destroy the speaker’s surroundings or suspension.

 It is better for the speaker when it is placed in a box that is too small than too large.

 Car speakers are delicate components and require attention to detail when installing, setting up, and using them.
 So why do car speakers blow?